digitalservicebund/a2j-rechtsantragstelle/doc/adr/0010-no-caching-while-cookie-banner-visible.md

 ## Decision

-We decided to disable caching while the cookie banner is visible by setting the `Cache-Control: no-store` header while the cookie state is `undefined`.
+We decided to ask the browser to not cache pages while the cookie banner is visible by setting the `Cache-Control: no-store` header while the cookie state is `undefined`.

 This ensure that user interactions with the cookie banner are accurately reflected across pages, as no page WITH cookie banner can be saved into cache.